 We take mission seriously and try to bring the knowledge and love of Jesus Christ to the community in a variety of ways.

 “Open the Book”.
 The Bible Society has developed a number of short plays telling different bible stories for use in schools for Keystage 1 and 2 children and we have pioneered the introduction of “Open the Book” in the Blackburn Diocese.
 We have a small team of would be actors and we introduced the plays to our village school here in Altham during 2014.
-In 2015 we plan to take the “Open the Book” concept to the other church school in the United Benefice and to other secular schools in the area.
+In 2015 we took the “Open the Book” concept to two other church schools in the United Benefice and to a secular school in the area.
 This project has been part of our overall strategy of developing closer links with our dayschool and developing mission into the community.